The drive to Tok Alaska would be a long day. The road was in

 or two mosquitoes a summer represents an infestation, let me assure

 you that it isn't!
-We had put bug spray on exposed skin, but had
+We had put bug spray on

 not sprayed our clothing.
 The little blighters can poke their